How to Prevent and Treat Foot Blisters

 How to Prevent Foot Blisters

 Use powder to keep your feet dry.
 Some runners use talcum powder or foot powder in their running shoes to keep their feet dry.
+Keeping your feet dry can help reduce the chances of blisters forming, as moisture can increase friction and worsen the rubbing between your skin and your shoes.
 Just sprinkle a little bit in your shoes before your runs.

 Lubricate your feet.
 You can spread BodyGlide or Vaseline on problem areas to reduce friction.
 But go easy: Too much and you’ll be sliding around in your shoes.